avielgoh/WDI-Project-2-Intro/README.md

   * Preview of the introductions' profile
   * Date of introduction
   * Feedback given by each user (thumbs up or down)
+- View a list of all registered users
+- Find users based on the industry they are in

 #### Update
 Users are able to log into their account to update the following: